-Six New Workplace Leadership Roles:
+Five New Workplace Leadership Roles:

 The CHREATE teams envisioned that these changes will require organizational capabilities embodied in new roles like those described below.
 These roles may be embedded in an HR profession of the future, but they reflect a profession with boundaries that extend well beyond traditional HR:

 The Organizational Engineer is an expert in facilitating virtual teams, developing leadership wherever it exists, and talent transitions.
 She is an expert at talent and task optimization.
 She is the knowledge resource on principles such as agility, networks, power and trust.